Google

 My international online following begins and grows

 During these journeys I started writing journal updates to a group of fans and interested onlookers which grew from a few dozen to nearly a thousand, with readers from all over the world.
-Soon I started receiving regular fan mail from those who read about my adventures and looked through my photo journals on my site.
+Soon I started receiving regular fan mail from those who read about my adventures and looked through my Photojournals.
 And I was being discussed on internet forums, where I quickly became the center of attention and controversy.
 Some found my writing too brutally honest and open, making me an easy target for attacks from critics and armchair quarterbacks, while others found them informative and engaging, as though they were watching some sort of “Reality TV”, which made them feel like they were experiencing everything there with me.
-(You can download and read the files containing these journals, as well as view thousands of photos, from my site index www.happierabroad.com/Articles.htm.
-Or read a synopsis of these adventures at www.happierabroad.com/Synopsis_Russian_Adventures.htm)
+(You can download these journals hereview thousands of photos here, or read a synopsis of them here.)

-You can view a collection of feedback letters and comments from my supporters and fans at www.happierabroad.com/Supporters_Fans.htm and www.happierabroad.com/ebook/Reader_Responses.htm.
-There you will see hundreds of intelligent, insightful, genuine letters from those who “see the light.”
+You can view a collection of feedback letters from my supporters and fans here.
+There you will see hundreds of intelligent, insightful, genuine letters from those who've “seen the light.”

 The height of my fame reaches a national level in three countries

 It was during my third and longest journey in Russia though, that I achieved the height of my fame.
-In October 2004, after a gang fight in a small industrial Russian city (Cherepovets) vs. 5 gangsters, I was featured on national Russian news, along with my bruised face.
+In October 2004, after a gang fight in a small industrial Russian city (Cherepovets) vs. 5 gangsters, I was featured on national Russian news.
 This national feature story was broadcast repeatedly in both Russia and Ukraine.
 For weeks afterward, people who saw me in public places recognized me and told me so.
 I estimated that about 40-50 percent of the population of Russia knew who I was after that.
 I had never been so famous on a mass scale before.
 It was at this time that I also discovered that Russian people seem to have an amazing and long lasting memory of faces, as even long afterward, people were still recognizing me.
 Usually, in my country, people forget a new face on the news right after they see it, but these Russians seem to have unswerving and efficient memory of faces (including, in my case, faces of other ethnicities).
 I was quite surprised.
-You can see an online news summary of this story in Russian at: http://newsvo.ru/news/2004/10/14/11:03:02.html (The Russian text can be translated using http://translation2.paralink.com by simply copying and pasting text into the online translator, or using the URL mode feature.)
-And you can see the detailed version that I wrote about it at www.happierabroad.com/The_Cherepovets_Assault.htm
+You can see an online news summary of this story in Russian at: http://newsvo.ru/news/2004/10/14/11:03:02.html (The Russian text can be translated at http://translate.google.com) And you can see the detailed version that I wrote about it here.

-Later on, my adventures were also featured in Lithuania in a national magazine named Antra Puse (www.antrapuse.lt, May 2005 issue), a publication featuring real life love stories that stand out from the rest.
-(You can view all four pages of the article about me at these links on my site that I scanned and uploaded them to: Page1, Page2, Page3, Page4) That meant that my stories had received national media coverage in three countries now - Russia, Ukraine, and Lithuania.
+Later on, my adventures were also featured in Lithuania in a national magazine named Antra Puse (May 2005 issue), a publication featuring real life love stories that stand out from the rest.
+(You can view scanned images of all four pages of the article about me at these links: Page1, Page2, Page3, Page4) That meant that my stories had received national media coverage in three countries now - Russia, Ukraine, and Lithuania.
 In addition, earlier when I was in New York before my third journey, a friend of mine in Manhattan who is a professional filmmaker taped an interview we did together for an upcoming documentary film he’s working on entitled Men: Changes.

 Transformation, cultural expansion, and a step toward self-mastery